BrightFocus Terms and Conditions of Grant Awards Template last updated March 2019

 Indemnity and Liability

-Solely to the extent that Grantee Institution is permitted by its state constitution and its state statutes, Grantee Institution agrees to indemnify BrightFocus, its officers, directors, employees, agents, successors and assigns (the “Indemnitee”) from any loss, liability, damage, cost or expense including reasonable attorneys' and accountants' fees suffered by the Indemnitee arising out of, or connected in any way with any claims made against it due to activities involving (a) the Principal Investigator or Grantee Institution's use, planned use, and/or proposed use, at any time, of human subjects, whether alive or dead, including, but not limited to clinical trials and diagnostic trials; (b) basic scientific experimentation; (c) personal injury, bodily injury, or property damage; and (d) breach of any of the representations or covenants contained in this Grant Agreement, the Intellectual Property Contract, or any deliverable required under this Grant Agreement, except as prohibited by applicable state law.
-The extent to which Grantee Institution is permitted to perform its functions as an indemnitor pursuant to this paragraph shall be determined by the arbitrator or the court of law provided for in section .
+Solely to the extent that Grantee Institution is authorized by its state laws and constitution, Grantee Institution agrees to indemnify BrightFocus, its officers, directors, employees, agents, successors and assigns (the “Indemnitee”) from any loss, liability, damage, cost or expense including reasonable attorneys' and accountants' fees suffered by Indemnitee arising out of, or connected in any way with any claims made against it due to activities involving (a) Principal Investigator or Grantee Institution's use, planned use, and/or proposed use, at any time, of human or animal subjects, whether alive or dead, including, but not limited to clinical trials and diagnostic trials; (b) scientific experimentation; (c) personal injury, bodily injury, or property damage; and (d) breach of any of the representations or covenants contained in this Grant Agreement, including the Intellectual Property Contract, Release of Grant Information Agreement, and any deliverable required under this Grant Agreement, except as prohibited by applicable state law.
+The extent to which Grantee Institution is permitted to perform its functions as an indemnitor pursuant to this paragraph shall be determined according to the procedures for dispute resolution set forth in section .

 Each party shall be responsible for its own negligent acts and any loss, liability, damage, cost or expenses resulting therefrom and shall not be responsible for the acts of the other party.
 Each party will assume all risks and liability to itself, its agents, or employees for any injury to persons or property to the extent such negligent conduct results from its own acts and/or the acts of its agents or employees performing under this agreement.